 How does apple cider vinegar lower blood sugar?

 “A number of studies suggest that vinegar might prevent spikes in blood sugar in people with prediabetes and type 2 diabetes by blocking starch absorption,” according to Harvard researcher Robert H. Shmerling, MD.
-In fact, Arizona State testing shows that vinegar can blunt blood sugar spikes by up to 64 percent.
+In fact, Arizona State University testing shows that vinegar can blunt blood sugar spikes.

 How To Use Apple Cider Vinegar To Lower Blood Sugar

-Participants took about two tablespoons of ACV every night, which you can dilute with water to make it more palatable.
+Participants in the Arizona State University study took about two tablespoons of ACV every night, which you can dilute with water to make more palatable.
 That won’t affect the vinegar’s benefits, and will also give you a boost of hydration before bed.
 Just make sure to brush your teeth after, since vinegar can be harmful to tooth enamel.

-Struggling with high blood sugar and diabetes can feel overwhelming, but eating a healthy diet, along with taking a daily dose of ACV, could put you on the way to better health!
-As always, make sure to consult your doctor before starting a new regimen, to ensure it’s the right thing for you.
+Struggling with high blood sugar and diabetes can feel overwhelming, but eating a healthy diet, along with taking a daily dose of ACV, could put you on the path to better health.
+As always, make sure to consult your doctor before starting a new regimen to ensure it’s the right thing for you.